Skip to Content

 TypeScript: LangChain.js + Vercel AI SDK

-import { SessionBuilder } from '@veriproof/sdk-core'; import { ChatOpenAI } from '@langchain/openai'; import { generateText } from 'ai'; import { openai } from '@ai-sdk/openai'; async function processRequest(input: string): Promise<string> { return await SessionBuilder.run({ intent: 'content_generation' }, async () => { const model = new ChatOpenAI({ model: 'gpt-4o' }); const summary = await model.invoke([{ role: 'user', content: `Summarise: ${input}` }]); // Vercel AI SDK call inside the same session — spans appear as siblings const { text } = await generateText({ model: openai('gpt-4o-mini'), prompt: `Analyse this summary: ${summary.content}`, }); return text; }); }
+import { VeriproofClient, VeriproofSdkOptions } from '@veriproof/sdk-core'; import { ChatOpenAI } from '@langchain/openai'; import { generateText } from 'ai'; import { openai } from '@ai-sdk/openai'; const client = new VeriproofClient( VeriproofSdkOptions.createProduction({ apiKey: process.env.VERIPROOF_API_KEY!, applicationId: 'my-ts-app' }), ); async function processRequest(input: string): Promise<string> { await using session = client.startSession('content_generation'); const model = new ChatOpenAI({ model: 'gpt-4o' }); const summary = await model.invoke([{ role: 'user', content: `Summarise: ${input}` }]); // Vercel AI SDK call in the same session — spans appear as siblings const { text } = await generateText({ model: openai('gpt-4o-mini'), prompt: `Analyse this summary: ${summary.content}`, }); return text; }

 .NET: Semantic Kernel + AutoGen